mvxt/M0_C4/README.md

 #Index:   0,   1,   2,   3,   4,   5,   6,   7,   8,   9
 ```

 As you can see, the song above reaches a maximum volume of -12 dB, and this occurs at index 6, or the 6th second.
-Therefore, your program would return "6" as the output for this scenario.
+Therefore, your function would return `6` as the output for this scenario.

 **Output:**
 ```